 Available for ½ day or the entire day (5 hours plus 2 hours for travel and setup/breakdown).
 Specializing in Mosaic making in several styles, small individual projects, or large-scale permanent installations available.
 1 - 10 day residencies ranging from $385 per day to $4000 for a 10-day project with 1 planning day for teaching staff and one closeout day, with 8 days in the classroom.
 Up to 40 students with school - please provide assistance in the classroom for large groups.
 Smaller groups of 10 - 15 students work very well.
 Projects have included glass, stone, and plastic recycling mosaics, sculptural items, and a large-scale paper mosaic based on geometric math patterns.
 I have worked in preschool, grade school, high school, and University settings.
 Former CT-certified teaching artist from 2009 to 2020.
 Due to covid and staff changes, I am not listed but am certified to do classroom work in collaboration with teachers, teacher’s aids, and the help of volunteers.
 Available for residency and retreat work in New England, the USA, and internationally.

 Green Street Art Center Container Garden.
 This is the before shot.
 You can see some of the pebble slabs to the left, ready to be installed.
-There were 45 children who designed the gardens, some of the sections had edible plants and some were ornamental.
-The care taker was a local and tended this garden lovingly for several years before this Art Center at Wesleyan University closed it's doors.
+45 children designed the gardens, some of the sections had edible plants and some were ornamental.
+The caretaker was a local and tended this garden lovingly for several years before this Art Center at Wesleyan University closed its doors.

 Wesleyan GSAC Before